PacificRebel/PacificRebel/README.md

 I want to demystify programming for those who aren't normally drawn into it as a career, especially girls, and I got into programming myself thanks to a RailsGirls workshop.

-Inclusive design fascinates me and I want to become good at it - <a href="https://www.chimmykalu.com/">Chimmy Kalu</a>'s talk at last year's Women Driven Development conference was an eye-opener for me.
+Inclusive design fascinates me and I want to become good at it - <a href="https://www.chimmykalu.com/">Chimmy Kalu</a>'s talks have been an eye-opener for me.

-I'm a tree-hugging vegan, and member of my company's Sustainability Action Team, which works to reduce <a href="https://www.itn.co.uk/">ITN's</a> carbon footprint.

 ## Projects